DaveWM/dave-martin-blog/content/posts/datomic-how-to-update-cardinality-many-attribute.md

 title = "Datomic how-to: Update Cardinality Many Attribute"

 +++
-I've recently encountered a slight difficulty with updating [cardinality many](https://docs.datomic.com/on-prem/schema.html#cardinality "Datomic cardinality documentation") attributes in Datomic, and I thought I would make a short walkthrough post about it, to help out anyone else who runs into the same issue.
+I recently encountered a slight difficulty with updating [cardinality many](https://docs.datomic.com/on-prem/schema.html#cardinality "Datomic cardinality documentation") attributes in Datomic, so I thought I would make a short walkthrough post about it.

 ## The Problem

-In Datomic, each attribute has a "cardinality", signifying how many values an attribute is allowed.
-Most attributes have cardinality one, but they can also have cardinality many, meaning they can have multiple values. _Adding_ values for a cardinality many attribute is fairly straightforward, but updating them to a fixed set is more difficult.
+In Datomic each attribute has a "cardinality", signifying how many values an attribute is allowed.
+Cardinality can be either "one" or "many".
+Adding values for a cardinality many attribute is fairly straightforward, but updating them to a specific set is more difficult.
 Let's take the example of a simple Todo list app, where each todo has a title and multiple tags.
 Our schema looks like this:

 ```clojure
 (def schema